 Submissions are open January-March for the Fall issue (closed April-May-June)

 and July-October for the Spring issue (closed November-December).

-Submissions for our Laux/Millar RR Poetry Prize will be open April 1 - May 31.
+Submissions for our Laux/Millar RR Poetry Prize open Jan 1 - June 1, (Even Years).

 Thanks for your interest in Raleigh Review.
 We look forward to reading your work.

 - Send four to five poems.

 - If you think your poems will make a perfect stranger's toes tingle, heart leap, or brain sizzle, then send it our way.
 We typically do not publish avant garde or language poetry and have a general aversion to unnecessarily exclusive work.
 We do like a poem that causes--for a wide audience--a visceral reaction to intellectually and emotionally rich material.

 - If accepted, we will also request an audio recording, which is optional but highly encouraged.

 - Works of fiction 1,001 to 7,500 words (.doc, .docx, .pdf only).
 Note: While we accept up to 7,500 words, stories at the 4,000-5,000 word mark are more likely to be accepted than those that are longer, simply due to space constraints.

 - Please do not combine multiple submissions in one file.